yasirali0/APoT-Quant-for-MNIST/README.md

 # Pytorch Implementation for the Additive Powers of Two Quantization

-The original repo is at [https://github.com/yhhhli/APoT_Quantization.git](https://github.com/yhhhli/APoT_Quantization.git).
+In this repo, Additive Powers-of-Two (APoT) quantization technique is applied to quantize ResNet models and then evaluated on the <b>MNIST</b> dataset.

-In this repo, Additive Powers-of-Two quantization technique is applied to quantize ResNet models and then evaluated on the <b>MNIST</b> dataset.
+Note: The original repo is at [https://github.com/yhhhli/APoT_Quantization.git](https://github.com/yhhhli/APoT_Quantization.git) where the APoT quantization technique is evaluated on ImageNet and CIFAR-10 datasets.

 ### To train the ResNet-18 model on 5 bit precision for 25 epochs
 ```